arp242/uni/README.markdown

 - https://github.com/sindresorhus/emoj

-  Doesn't support emojis composed of multiple codepoints (e.g. FIREFIGHTER is PERSON + FIRE TRUCK); quite slow for a CLI program: `emoj smiling` takes 1.8s on my system.
-Not a fan of npm (has 1862 dependencies).
+  Doesn't support emojis sequences (e.g. MAN SHRUGGING is PERSON SHRUGGING + MAN, FIREFIGHTER is PERSON + FIRE TRUCK, etc); quite slow for a CLI program (`emoj smiling` takes 1.8s on my system, sometimes a lot longer), search results are pretty bad (`shrug` returns unamused face, thinking face, eyes, confused face, neutral face, tears of joy, and expressionless face ... but not the shrugging emoji), not a fan of npm (has 1862 dependencies).

 - https://github.com/Fingel/tuimoji

-  Grouping could be better, doesn't support composed emojis, only interactive TUI, feels kinda slow-ish especially when searching.
+  Grouping could be better, doesn't support emojis sequences, only interactive TUI, feels kinda slow-ish especially when searching.

 ### GUI

 - gnome-characters

-  Uses Gnome interface/window decorations, and won't work well with other WMs.
-  I also don't like the grouping/ordering it uses and it requires two clicks to copy a character.
-Can't seem to insert character immediately.
+  Uses Gnome interface/window decorations and won't work well with other WMs, doesn't deal with emoji sequences, I don't like the grouping/ordering it uses, requires two clicks to copy a character.

 - gucharmap